Dallas, TX Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

 See our Vehicle Shipping Tips for more details about how to prepare your vehicle for shipping.
-In Dallas, be sure to remove any TxTag or TollTag passes, take out loose or fragile items, provide a working key to the carrier, and strip off any exterior accessories (like roof racks or bike mounts) that could be damaged during transit.
+In short, remove any TxTag or TollTag transponders, take out fragile items and loose accessories, and leave a key for the carrier; Dallas pick‑up points like DFW Airport or a local terminal may have specific parking rules, so be sure to clear any permits or decorations that could be damaged in transit.

-Yes.
-In Dallas, all of our carriers must carry at least $1,000,000 in liability and $100,000 in cargo insurance, meeting Texas DOT and state insurance requirements.
-We verify each carrier’s policy is active and in good standing for the entire trip, so your vehicle is fully covered from pickup to delivery.
+Yes, when you ship a vehicle to or from Dallas, TX, our quotes are all‑inclusive.
+All carriers serving the Dallas area must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance, and we verify that each policy is active and in good standing for the whole trip.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.